dropmark/Swift-SDK/README.md

 ## Example

-Included in this repo is a suite of demo projects for iOS, tvOS, and macOS.
+Included are demo projects for iOS, tvOS, and macOS.
 To run the example projects:

 1. Clone the repo
 2. Run `pod install` from the `/Example` directory
 3. In the `/Example` directory, copy the `keys-example.plist` file, rename the new file `keys.plist`, then add your Dropmark token to the file.

-Be sure to open the examples using the `.workspace` file.
+Be sure to open the examples using the `DropmarkSDK.workspace` file.

 ## Installation